Questionable Publishers, Journals or Conferences

 Library Helpline

-If you need any further information, please contact the Library Helpline.
+If you need any further information, please get in touch with the Library Helpline.
 Select:

 - "Supporto alla pubblicazione accademica" (Scholarly publishing support)